mandarliev/CourtCounter/README.md

-# MusicPlayer project for the Android Basics Nanodegree Program
+# CourtCounter project for the Android Basics Nanodegree Program